marjum/eagle-watch/WORKLOG.md

 1. EagleBot statuses will be one of a defined list:
     * Active
-    * Suspended (for example, via a dedicated API, the EagleBot "signs off")
+    * OffDuty (for example, via a dedicated API, the EagleBot "signs off")
     * Unknown (an API call has not been recieved by the EagleBot since the last [X] minutes)

 1. Road traffic data can only be received by registered EagleBot devices.
 Data received with non-registered EagleBot IDs are to be rejected.